gingerbeardman/gingerbeardman.github.io/_posts/2020-05-22-shinji-and-good-friends-second-hanafuda-impact.md

 layout: post
 title: 'Shinji and Good Friends: Second Hanafuda Impact (1999)'
 tags:
+- hanafuda
--
+- hacking
 nouns:
--
+- Gainax
+- 'Shinji and Good Friends: Second Hanafuda Impact'
 carousel: shinji
 comments: https://twitter.com/gingerbeardman/status/1263885189211709447

 ---

-You can unlock wallpapers though beating each of the characters in the game.
+Shinji and Good Friends: Second Hanafuda Impact is a hanafuda video game for Windows, released by Gainax in 1999.You can unlock wallpapers though beating each of the characters in the game.

 Just for fun I reverse engineered and edited the save game to unlock all the wallpapers.
 The save game data is not very big so I decided on a brute force approach: I beat one character to get enough save data and then set about changing and reloading it to figure out the location of everything else.